In Exercises 9–14, write the binomial probability in words. Then,... | Channels for Pearson+

 Normal Distribution

 The normal distribution is a continuous probability distribution characterized by its bell-shaped curve, defined by its mean and standard deviation.
-It is significant in statistics because many phenomena tend to follow this distribution due to the Central Limit Theorem, which states that the sum of a large number of independent random variables will approximate a normal distribution, regardless of the original distribution.
+It is often used to approximate the binomial distribution when the number of trials is large, due to the Central Limit Theorem.
+This approximation allows for easier calculations of probabilities, especially when dealing with large sample sizes.

 Recommended video: